Elderly in Hong Kong looking to China for affordable care in retirement

 Lee, a 56-year-old from just across the border in Hong Kong, moved his mother, who has Alzheimer’s and other ailments, into Yee Hong Heights two months ago as it became more difficult for him to care for her.

-An increasing number of people like him are outside Hong Kong - one of the world’s most expensive cities - to mainland China for cheaper and better retirement options.
+An increasing number of people like him are moving outside Hong Kong - one of the world’s most expensive cities - to mainland China for cheaper and better retirement options.

 “My mother had been queuing for two years for a space in a senior care home in Hong Kong, and she only waited two months before getting a space here,” Lee said.